SoCal Forecast

 Taking all of this into account, here's how I'm calling SoCal beach weather for the next few days:

-Thursday the 2nd should see AM marine layer with a late burn-off, along with scattered high clouds.
-Beach max temps should reach the mid 60s.
+Wednesday the 8th should see little to no marine layer with a quick burn-off.
+Beach max temps should reach the mid to upper 60s.

 Wind Outlook:

-Winds at 6:00 AM were light and variable most everywhere with a slight onshore element.
-Afternoon onshores should reach 10-15 mph.
+Winds at 6:00 AM were light and variable most everywhere.
+Afternoon onshores are expected to reach 10-15 mph.

 —Nathan